40-Question Management Consulting Evaluation Checklist

 Evaluation Criteria

-Team Commitment & Staffing
+Team Commitment and Staffing

 Sample Questions

-Industry Experience & Success Rate
+Industry Experience and Success Rate

 Sample Questions

-- Provides examples of similar operational challenges solved with measurable business impact
+- Provides examples of similar operational challenges solved with measurable business impact.

-Scope Control & Budget Transparency
+Scope Control and Budget Transparency

 Sample Questions

-- Caps presentation preparation costs and limits executive theater to essential milestone reviews
+- Caps presentation preparation costs and limits executive theater to essential milestone reviews.

-Implementation & Capability Transfer
+Implementation and Capability Transfer

 Sample Questions

-- Details specific change management tactics beyond generic communication plans and training sessions
+- Details specific change management tactics beyond generic communication plans and training sessions.

-Research Capabilities & Methodology
+Research Capabilities and Methodology

 Sample Questions

-- Shows examples of unique insights provided to past clients that weren't available through internal analysis
+- Shows examples of unique insights provided to past clients that weren't available through internal analysis.

 Get the Management Consulting evaluation framework

-Scoring criteria, weight benchmarks, and sample questions for your vendor evaluation — sent to your inbox.
+Scoring criteria, weight benchmarks, and sample questions for your vendor evaluation, sent to your inbox.

 No spam.
 Unsubscribe anytime.

-Get a complete RFP with these criteria built in — plus requirements, vendor questionnaire, and professional formatting.
+Get a complete RFP with these criteria built in, plus requirements, vendor questionnaire, and professional formatting.

 Related Resources